StaNov/unity-docker/README.md

     docker run unityImage unity -runTests -testPlatform editmode docker run unityImage unity -runTests -testPlatform playmode

+_Note: The activation script assumes that you don't use Unity for commercial purposes.
+If it is not true, don't use this image._

 ## What it does in more detail